Is He Going To Harm Her? Kourtney Kardashian Uncomfortable Bathroom Picture On Instagram As Estranged Partner Lurks In The Background

 However, there were fears there would be no mending of fences when rumors started swirling around last weekend during the Sundance Film Festival that Scott selfishly partied the weekend away.
 It is understood that during the famed film festival he rented a house which he filled with women.
 If the rumors are true, then Scott managed to get away with murder as he was not disinvited from the trip.

-The fears were real though as around that time Kourtney posted a picture of herself flaunting her enviable figure in a white bikini just after arriving in Costa Rica.
+The fears were real, though, as around that time Kourtney posted a picture of herself flaunting her enviable figure in a white bikini just after arriving in Costa Rica.
 This was as if to let Scot know what he was missing.
-The eldest Kardashian sister who is the only one to have graduated from college looked lean and ravishing as she posed against a background of bamboo stems.
+The eldest Kardashian sister, who is the only one to have graduated from college, looked lean and ravishing as she posed against a background of bamboo stems.

 A photo posted by Kourtney Kardashian (@kourtneykardash) on